jedrzejboczar/regdef-py/README.md

 Register access has always been somewhat problematic and error prone.
 If we are concerned about super-efficiency, then probably the best we can do is to use `#define` only.
 Or maybe some cpp-fu black magic with templates.

 The approach taken here is to use structures with bitfields.
 This gives quite a nice and elegant way for bit access and the compiler has to do the hard work for us.
 Unfortunately C/C++ standards don't give any guarantee on memory layout of such a struct, so we can't access the raw memory directly.
 Because of this a pair of methods/macros is generated for converting to/from raw data to the register structure.
 These should probably be fast and optimized away with compiler optimizations enabled, while allow for quite nice-to-use API.
 Then, to resolve endianess problems, we can just use standard C library functions, like `htonl()` and `ntohl()`.

+One could want the registers in C++ code to derive from some abstract `Register` base class.
+But I feel like this would unnecessarily complicate the whole design.
+These structures are meant to be used temporarily for accessing fields.
+When we need to store multiple registers continuously in memory, an array of unsigned integers would do.
+And we would just convert to structures when actually needed.
+And for dispatching on the register type, we can just check the register's address and use a switch.

 ## Tests